JonathanWoollett-Light/aws-ec2/README.md

 This project was sparked from my work on [firecracker](https://github.com/firecracker-microvm/firecracker) and [nix](https://github.com/nix-rust/nix) and thinking about how to simplify their respective CIs and maintain the same level of platform coverage.

+Unlike the aforementioned solutions this can run anywhere, without any setup*.
+A contributor can test the code themselves without requiring maintainer intervention.

+*Some things like AWS EC2 vcpu limits are unfortunately unavoiable, so in applications like [firecracker](https://github.com/firecracker-microvm/firecracker) which launch multiple very big `.metal` instances it would require an AWS account with specific settings to support this.

 ### Overview

 It creates its own resources and cleans up after itself.